Skip to main menu Skip to main content Skip to footer content

 Ranking the Forms of Patient Communication

-At this point, we’ve discussed the importance of patient reactivation and how to go about bringing these lost patients back through your door.
+At this point, we’ve discussed the importance of patient reactivation and how to go about bringing these lost to follow-up patients back through your door.
 But one of the most critical aspects of your patient reactivation campaign will be which channels you utilize during the process.
 Most practices regardless of size communicate with clients through a wide variety of channels to accommodate a tech-driven society.
 In a typical day, the average practice might reach clients via phone, text, email, and social media in addition to more traditional practices such as direct mail.
 It’s paramount for your practice’s success to understand the effectiveness of your communication efforts and know when to change may be needed.

 Brevium conducted a study in 2019 that tested the effectiveness of multi-method patient contact over an extended period.
 The results were conclusive: Patient reactivation is most effective when your patients are contacted multiple times through multiple channels over multiple months.
 The study explains why certain contact methods are more successful than others and how some of these methods find higher success when used in tandem.
 Here’s what they found: